+Benzodiazepines are a class of drugs used to treat anxiety disorders, insomnia, and some types of seizures.
 When used as prescribed, benzodiazepines can be helpful in relieving anxiety.
-But if begin abusing them, you can quickly develop a tolerance.
-That tolerance is the beginning of a slippery slope that could lead to addiction.
+But if you begin abusing them, you can quickly develop a tolerance, and tolerance is the beginning of a slippery slope that could lead to addiction.

 Doctors prescribe “benzos” to treat several common conditions.
 These conditions include: